-The Division of Academic Support of Inclusive Excellence (ASIE) is dedicated to the academic growth and personal development of UW Oshkosh structurally excluded populations including, but not limited to first-generation, low-income, racial/ethnic groups that have historically been disadvantaged in higher education, women, and LGBTQ+ students.
+The Division of Academic Support of Inclusive Excellence (ASIE) is dedicated to the academic growth and personal development of UW Oshkosh structurally and culturally excluded populations including, but not limited to first-generation, low-income, racial/ethnic groups that have historically been disadvantaged in higher education, women, and LGBTQ+ students.
 ASIE aims to empower and inform students, faculty, staff, and the broader community to create a diverse, equitable and inclusive campus climate through outreach initiatives, educational programming, leadership opportunities, and multicultural events.
 ASIE is committed to helping students achieve their fullest potential and preparing them for leadership through education, social activities and experiences that embrace, afﬁrm and transform every student with respect for their unique backgrounds.
 The following provides an overview of the services offers:

 - Academic guidance and coaching is provided to help students find career opportunities, scholarships, internships and grants, financial aid and financial literacy information, and assistance applying to graduate school.
 Staff can also help resolve concerns with transitioning from high school to college, transferring from another university or returning as a nontraditional student.
 Staff will provide student education, advocacy, and support.